 Science itself, the domination of science in the modern world, has come to a certain limit.
 We have to figure out a new way to make a connection between what are the learnings of science and what it means for us in a practical way.

 For example, if you look at the Romantics of the 18th and 19th century, which I wrote about in the first book, they did a lot of painting and writing about nature and the sublime.
 Nowadays, when people think about “nature,” the idea in their mind has its origins in the Romantic imagination.
 The imagination in the long term is a powerful thing.
-It really lodges itself deep in our brains and becomes hard to change.
-Hard core data doesn’t.
+It really lodges itself deep in our brains and becomes difficult to change.
+Hard-core data doesn’t.

 Ideas have to be embodied, not only rational.
 I think that’s what most of us experience: I understand climate change, but I don’t feel it.
 This year, with the European heat wave and the droughts and forest fires, people do understand it a bit more: “So, this is how it feels.”
 That’s different than having an intellectual understanding of it, it’s a physical, emotional understanding.
 Art is also a way of getting that future closer, earlier.
 That’s the important thing about this, too, we can’t wait for this slowly evolving process to play out.
 Then it’s too late.